COMMONLY ASKED QUESTIONS

 HOW OFTEN DO THEY PRACTICE?

 SPRING – Teams will typically practice once or twice per week in our Spring League.
 However the League has no requirement regarding practices and it is usually the coach and parents that agree on a practice schedule for their team.
 However, we expect that all teams should practice at least once per week, but no more than 3 practices.
+Practice days, times and locations are again determined with agreement among the team.
+Practices can be held anywhere there is a reasonable green space.
+School grounds or parks etc., are perfect practice locations as a large field is not needed for flag football.

 FALL and WINTER – Some teams are able to locate a gym or community centre to practice.
 The cost of renting practice space falls on the team.
 Our League does offer some open time slots when available at the RecPlex for our teams to use at no cost to the team.